Gambling Addiction Treatment Blog

 6. They Get Defensive About Gambling

 When people get defensive when accused of having a problem, it is likely that that accusation is accurate, they just haven't accepted it yet.
+Throughout my years of experience working with gambling addicts, I’ve noticed this defensiveness is a key sign—people know deep down something’s wrong but aren’t ready to admit it.

 If this is the case, you won't get the truth out of them by shaming them and telling them how their addiction is ruining your life.
 The best thing you can do is to speak to a professional gambling counselor, who can help you determine what the best course of action is.